 Other Sizes and Colors

 Earth Pak makes the same model in both 10-liter and 20-liter sizes.
 Both sizes are available in dark blue, light blue, orange, yellow, forest green, red, white, and black.

-The Earth Pak's low price is hard to beat, especially with the bonus smartphone case.
+The Earth Pak's low price is hard to beat on that criterion alone, especially with the bonus smartphone case.
 While this may be the perfect level of investment to keep your towel and clothes dry, don't gamble more expensive hydrophobic equipment with this model.

 This inexpensive product is great for the casual paddle board session where you don't plan to get in the water.

 This inexpensive model includes a handy phone case but has components that aren't the most durable.
 It will protect against casual-to-moderate splashes, and the fabric of the bag itself is quite burly.
 We think it's best suited for recreational users, kids, and casual days with minimal water exposure.